ContractsCounsel Logo

 Why Should You Consult a Lawyer for a Severance Agreement?

-In general, if you're going to sign a severance agreement with your employer, you should consult a lawyer first.
+In general, if you're going to sign a severance agreement with your employer, you should consider consulting a lawyer first.
 This is because both parties need to understand what they agree to and their obligations upon signing the severance agreement.

 It's possible that both sides could have different interpretations of the terms in a severance agreement, and those misunderstandings could lead to trouble down the road if they aren't resolved before signing the document.